Team865/scouting-app-865/README.md

 ## Adding new games

-note: YYYY means the game's year, Name mean's the game's name in Pascal case
+note: YYYY means the game's year, Name mean's the game's name in Pascal case (i.e. Name = Reefscape, YYYY = 2025)

 1. add the game to the `Game` enum in `app/lib/games.ts`, like `NameYYYY = "YYYY"`
 2. add a new file called `app/lib/games/YYYY.ts`